 |Transcript of High School Record||√|

-Brigham Young University Hawaii does consider ACT or SAT scores as part of the admissions process.
+Brigham Young University Hawaii considers ACT or SAT scores as part of the admissions process.

 Brigham Young University Hawaii does not have a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.